haotang6/4181-final/README.md

 4. Under `client` folder
    1. Run `./getcacert.sh`
    2. To install a client for a user, run `make install USER=<username>`.
 For example, run `make install USER=overrich` to get a client for `overrich`.
 There will be a `client-overrich` under the parent folder.
 Create more than 1 client for testing.

+Note: the `CAserver/config`, `server/config` and `client/config` files contain the ip addresses and port numbers that each component hosts on and/or connects to.
+The current configurations allow three components to run on one VM.
+If need to run on separate VMs, it is necessary to change the configuration files with appropriate ip addresses and port numbers, and the ip/port for the same component in different files must match.

 ## Design

+### sandboxing

+The program is divided into three components: client, mailing server, and CA server.
+The client sends requests to mailing server, and mailing server sends request to CA server for password verification and certificate generation.
+The three components are designed to be placed on separate VMs and communicate with HTTPS.
+The list of users and hashed passwords are stored with the CA. This architecture ensures that if the mailing server is compromised, the passwords and the CA private key will not leak.

+### encryption/decryption

 The general idea of our mail encryption/decryption and authenticity verification:
 - We use the symmetric encryption algorithm to encrypt/decrypt messages since: